 Jordan Visa Requirements:

-Many nationalities can get a visa for Jordan at their port of arrival into Jordan (except Allenby Bridge Crossing).
+Many nationalities can get a visa on arrival to Jordan (this is not the case for the Allenby Bridge/King Hussein border Crossing!).
 Visa requirements for Jordan are shown on the Jordan Tourism Board Website.
 The entry visa to Jordan is 40JD, and must be paid in Jordanian Dinar.
 There are currency exchanges and an ATM at the ports of entry.

 Jordan is 3 hours ahead of GMT (Greenwich Mean Time) from April, 1 to October, 28 and GMT+2 for the remainder of the year.
 Please always check the time difference before arrival to Jordan.
 We wouldn’t want you to miss any of your adventures!